Welcome Message from the Organizing Committee

 Fluid mechanics has been explored by experimental, theoretical and traditional computational methods.
 Recently, there has been a resurgence of data-driven and machine learning methods to provide improved understanding and control of fluid flows.
 At the same time, novel approaches of solving the fluid flow conservation equations based on AI techniques are under development.
-The symposium offers a unique forum for exploring the latest advancements of AI for the analysis, modeling, simulation and control of fluid flows.
+The participation of more than 300 participants from all over the world that participated in the inaugural event is a testament to the rapidly growing interest in AI-driven approaches in fluid dynamics.
+Participants come from a range of backgrounds including universities, research centres, and industry and corporations, reflecting the truly interdisciplinary nature of this field.

-As AI continues to reshape traditional approaches in modeling, simulation, and control of fluid flows, this symposium offers a timely and unique opportunity to exchange ideas, showcase new research, and foster collaboration.
+This symposium offers a timely and unique opportunity to exchange ideas, showcase new research, and foster collaboration.
 AIFLUIDs aspires to become the premier global forum dedicated to artificial intelligence and data-driven methods in the field of fluid mechanics.
 We believe that AIFLUIDs will play a key role in advancing benchmark datasets, validating machine learning models, and shaping the future of computational methods in fluid mechanics.

 Warm regards,